3 from Twilight Time

 Mickey One (U.S., 1965)

 Warren Beatty stars as a stand-up comic on the run from the Mob in this drama directed by Arthur Penn (Bonnie and Clyde).
 Inspired by the French New Wave, the picture was scored by Big Band jazzman Eddie Sauter and shot in widescreen black-and-white by Robert Bresson's cinematographer, Ghislain Cloquet.
-In its Blu-ray debut (with an accompanying DVD, also all-region), the movie comes with a lot of extras: new interviews with star Alexandra Stewart (18 mins.) and Penn's son, Matthew (19 mins.); audio of an on-stage interview Penn gave in 1981 in London; a short commentary and appreciation by Joe Dante from 2013; a trailer; an Image gallery of on-set and promotional photography; and a booklet featuring a new essay by journalist Nick Pinkerton as well as reviews and articles about the film upon release.
+In its Blu-ray debut (with an accompanying DVD, which is also all-region), the movie comes with a lot of extras: new interviews with star Alexandra Stewart (18 mins.) and Penn's son, Matthew (19 mins.); audio of an on-stage interview Penn gave in 1981 in London; a short commentary by Joe Dante from 2013; a trailer; an Image gallery; and a booklet featuring a new essay by journalist Nick Pinkerton as well as reviews and articles about the film upon release.

 Castle Keep (U.S., 1969)

 Sydney Pollack directed this dark comedy set in France in the waning days of World War Two.
 Burt Lancaster plays a U.S. Army major who billets his small company of soldiers in a castle in the Ardennes forest.
-Each man finds something to care about there, whether it be the castle's art treasures, a local baker's wife or a prototype Volkswagen Beetle.
+Each of the men finds something to care about there, whether it be the castle's art treasures, a local baker's wife or a prototype Volkswagen Beetle.
 Then the Germans arrive.
-New to Blu-ray (with an accompanying DVD, also all-region), the movie is buttressed by several extras: audio of Lancaster interviewed onstage in London in 1972; a new interview with actor Tony Bill (18 mins.); a half-hour Interview with author William Eastlake from 1968; an original theatrical trailer; and a booklet with a new essay by critic Brad Stevens as well as reviews and articles about the film from when it was released.
+New to Blu-ray (with an accompanying DVD, also all-region), the movie is buttressed by several extras: audio of Lancaster interviewed onstage in London in 1972; a new interview with actor Tony Bill (18 mins.); a half-hour Interview with author William Eastlake from 1968; an original theatrical trailer; and a booklet with a new essay by critic Brad Stevens as well as reviews and articles.

 3 American movies from Twilight Time